white-pub/available-study-space-system/README.md

 # FindMySpace

-FindMySpace is an application that helps students find their favorite study spaces on a busy campus.
+FindMySpace is a web application that helps students find their favorite study spaces on a busy campus.
 It is very common for students to have their favorite place to study, but it is very disappointing when
 this place is occupied, and you have to settle for a suboptimal space.